shinnn/metalsmith-svelte/README.md

 ### Options

-All [Svelte compiler options](https://github.com/sveltejs/svelte#options) are available except for `filename` that will be automatically set.
+All [Svelte compiler options](https://github.com/sveltejs/svelte#compiler-options) are available except for `filename` that will be automatically set.

-In addition the following option is supported:
+In addition the following option is available:

 #### options.sourceMap